phylum-dev/phylum-ci/docs/sync/git_precommit.md

 ### File Control

-The `files` key in the hook configuration file is the way to ensure the hook only runs when the specified lockfile has changed, saving execution time.
+The `files` key in the hook configuration file is the way to ensure the hook only runs when specified lockfiles have changed, saving execution time.

-The value for the `files` key is a [Python regular expression][re] and are matched with `re.search`.
+The value for the `files` key is a [Python regular expression][re] and is matched with `re.search`.

 [re]: https://docs.python.org/3/library/re.html#regular-expression-syntax